GriddleGriddle/Griddle/docs/src/markdown/externalData.md

 #####Simulated External Results Example:#####

 The following example is using the skeleton template above and simulating what loading results externally could look like (while still using the example data that has been used through-out the Griddle documentation).
-This example is included as it uses more of the required external properties.

 Please keep in mind that a good deal of this code is to simulate the type of actions that would generally take place on a server (or wherever the data is coming from) -- most of the time the functions should deal with passing data back and forth to the source of the data (e.g. an API).